AndrewKosel/Team-Organizer/Develop/README.md

 ## Installation

-You will need to use the NPM Install commmand to run this application.
+To Install this application run NPM install.

-## Usage
+## Test

-To run this application, download the repo and open the folder.
-Once in the folder open Index.js in your integrated terminal and type "node index.js" once here you will fill in the required information and recieve back a generated README.md file
+To run tests on this application, open your terminal to the directory in which this application is installed, and type "npm run test".

 ## Built_with